 After receiving my "adult" all bands / all modes license I continued until 1981.
 After that I had a 25 years break from the hobby until I decided to resurrect myself as a ham and started again as VE3FDT.

 Today I operate on all HF bands, all modes, but CW was the "first love" and will always remain the mode of choice.

 My "antenna farm" at the peak of its might also included a, now removed, roof mounted (on an 8 foot mini tower) 5 band hexbeam:

 I like exchanging QSL cards and QSL 100% (bureau, direct and LoTW).
 I do not e-QSL.

 Last few years I make several thousands of QSOs per year (mostly in contests).
 I will answer all received QSLs; however, your patience (and assistance with direct QSLs, if you require one) is greatly appreciated!

 LoTW is preferred, but I like paper QSLs, too.
 Particularly uniquely designed ones.
 I am sure there are enough "smart cookies" (or "clever biscuits") to keep the originality flowing.

 If I need your QSL, you will hear from me.
-If you need my QSL, you can simply send yours direct or via bureau, or to speed things up request my QSL using the ClubLog OQRS.
-Use the ClubLog log search below to check if you are in the log and to access OQRS.
+If you need my QSL, send yours direct or via bureau, or use the ClubLog OQRS below.
 I will send my QSL; receiving yours would be much appreciated.

 The picture above was taken in the Gallery of Antiquities of the British Museum some years ago: the other guy is Darius the Great.
 I was VE3FDT back then; his callsign could not be determined.